abbruzze/kernal64/README.md

   - New GIF Recorder utility: now you can create an animated GIF from what you see on the emulator (ALT-F)
   - Fixed CP/M cart with SCPU
   - Fixed cart type 19
+  - When user load a saved state, the drivers' type are automatically set according to what it's stored on state.
 - 128
   - Fixed internal/external ROM configuration saving
   - Fixed bug on Z80 IRQ handling introduced during refactoring that prevents CP/M keyboard to work properly